smeggingsmegger/PyBambooHR/README.md

 [![Build Status](https://secure.travis-ci.org/smeggingsmegger/PyBambooHR.png)](https://travis-ci.org/smeggingsmegger/PyBambooHR)&nbsp;&nbsp;&nbsp;![Download Stats](https://pypip.in/download/PyBambooHR/badge.svg)

 This is an unofficial Python API for Bamboo HR.
-So far it is focusing on managing employee information but the plans are to have 100% API coverage eventually.
+So far it is focusing on managing employee information but you can pretty much do anything you want with a little python.

 The library makes use of the [requests](http://docs.python-requests.org/en/latest/) library for Python and [HTTPretty](https://github.com/gabrielfalcao/HTTPretty) for testing.
 A huge thank you to both of those excellent projects.